 Land: 143, 151 sq. km

-Nepal is between the Tibetan plateau and the plains of the subcontinent – the modern-day giants of India and china – Nepal has long prospered from its location as a resting place for traders, travelers and pilgrims.
+Nepal is between the Tibetan plateau and the plains of the subcontinent – the modern-day giants of India and China.
+We have long prospered from its location as a resting place for traders, travelers, and pilgrims.

 Nepal is home of Mountains, eight of world’s 10 highest Mountains, including Mount Everest and Kanchenjunga – the world’s tallest and third tallest.
-Nepal is Home for Outdoor Adventure Journey, UNESCO World Heritages Sites Tours.
+Home for Outdoor Adventure Journey, UNESCO World Heritages Sites Tours.
 About Nepal information please get in touch with us.

 Nepali is the Mother Tone of Nepal.
-People understand and speak English as Well.
-Here are hundreds of local languages spoken by ethnic groups.
+People understand and speak English as well.
+Hundreds of local languages are spoken by ethnic groups.

 Nepal has major four seasons –

 2) Spring: March-May

 4) Autumn: September-November.

 Nepal can be visited the entire round year.

 Nepalese people are mainly divided into two distinct groups, the Indo-Aryans and the Mongoloids (Kirats).
 Before 2007 AD, announced the country to be a secular country.
 The Hindu Temples and Buddhist Shrines are scattered all over the Kingdom.
 Nepal is the birthplace of Lord Buddha, the Herald of Peace, and the Light of Asia.
 Hindus, Buddhists, Muslims, and Christians live together in harmony.
 And other nature worshipers, too, exist here.